bringauto/fleet/README.md

 If you found a bug or have an idea for a nice improvement please create an issue in the [GitHub Issue tracker].

-If you need help please consider to use [GitHub Discussion]
+If you need help please consider the use of [GitHub Discussion]

+## Roadmap

+- Robustness encryption of data stream
+- Robustness specification of [BringAuto Autonomy Host Protocol]
+- Multi-tenant support
+- Analysis of captured data
+- Complete Integration Workflow and Tools for platform providers

 [Etna]: https://github.com/bringauto/etna
 [Run Test Environment]: ./doc/RunTestEnvironment.md